 Which Type of Insurance is Right for my Business?

 A multitude of insurance options are available to fit businesses specific needs and concerns.
 Although this is a good thing, trying to determine the best policies to cover your business’ needs can be overwhelming.
-There are many types of business or commercial insurance in Guelph.
+There are many types of business or business insurance in Guelph.

 Common types of insurance include accounts receivable, business income, business interruption, commercial automobile, commercial general liability, commercial property, crime, director’s and officer’s liability, home business, professional liability, and product liability.
 A few of these insurance types are outlined below.
-Unique types of commercial insurance are also available, such as farm or marine insurance.
+Unique types of business insurance are also available, such as farm or marine insurance.

 Business Interruption Insurance